Hyderabadi chicken dum biryani

 19. Layering (mixing gravy and rice)

-Grease the vessel in which biryani has to be cooked before adding chicken marinade.
-If onions are fried in advance and added to the chicken marinade.
+20. Grease the vessel in which biryani has to be cooked before adding chicken marinade.

-20. When steam starts to come from the chicken (chicken is heated up nicely), add the rice, which is half cooked.
-Spread evenly on the heated marinated chicken.
+21. When the steam starts to come from the chicken (chicken is heated up nicely), add the rice and spread evenly.

-21. Sprinkle colour on the rice.
-Add biryani masala, fried onions, mint, coriander leaves and lemon juice.
-If you want, you can also add a few drops of ghee on rice, evenly.
+22. Sprinkle biryani colour on the rice.
+Add fried onions, mint, coriander leaves and ghee.

-25. After closing the lid, put the flame to high and cook for about 5 mins.
-Then lower the flame and cook the biryani for about 20-25 mins or until the rice and meat are cooked.
+26. After closing the lid, put the flame to high and cook for about 5 mins.
+Then lower the flame and cook the biryani for about 30 mins.

 Notes